 Link to CFATF website

-These lists are published on (C)FATF’s website and the CBA notifies entities under its supervision by letter about (changes of) these lists.
-The letters include specific actions that must be taken.
+These public statements are published on the (C)FATF’s website and the CBA notifies entities under its supervision by letter about (changes of) the high-risk jurisdictions subject to a call for action and the jurisdictions under increased monitoring.
+The letters include specific actions that must be taken by the supervised entities.